temurchichua/temurchichua/resume.md

 Dec 2019 - Sep 2021

 - Developed integration between the chatbot engine and Facebook Messenger using Flask API.
-- Successfully delivered a service that connected Facebook pages to the chatbots.
+- Successfully delivered a service that connected Facebook pages to chatbots.
 - Promoted to Software Engineer, responsible for engineering tech solutions and leading a small development team.

-> **Co-Founder/CTO**
+> *Co-Founder/CTO*
 Sep 2021 - Feb 2023

 - Played a pivotal role in securing the second wave of funding for the startup.
-- Promoted to Lead Software Engineer and offered a position as a co-founder of the company.
+- Promoted to Lead Software Engineer and offered a position as the company's co-founder.

 **Ministry of Education, Science, Culture and Sport of Georgia** - Tbilisi, Georgia